hollodotme/MilestonES/doc/MilestonES/EventStreamIdentifier.md

 ## Abstract

-An object of type EventStreamIdentifier is used to retrieve a unique event stream from the event store.
+An object of type EventStreamIdentifier is used to retrieve a unique event_envelope stream from the event_envelope store.

 ## Convention

-An event stream is identified by an ID and a type ID.
+An event_envelope stream is identified by an ID and a type ID.
 The type ID is used to guard uniqueness of IDs within the scope of the type, but without uniqueness in the whole system.

 Every ID has to be a unique class implementing `Interfaces\Identifies`.